Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Geometric Preliminaries

 \begin{lemma} Let $K$ be a convex body.
 Let $C$ be a cap of $K$ and $x$ be a point in $K$ such that $C \cap M'(x) \neq \emptyset$.
 Then $M'(x) \subseteq C^2$. \end{lemma}

 \begin{lemma} Let $K$ be a convex body.
 If $x$ is a point in a cap $C$ of $K$, then $M(x) \subseteq C^2$. \end{lemma}

-The next lemma shows that any sufficiently small cap is contained within a suitable constant factor expansion of the Macbeath region centered at the centroid of its base~\cite{BCP93,ELR70}.
-In particular, it implies that the minimal cap associated with a point is contained within a suitable constant factor expansion of the Macbeath region centered at that point.
+The next lemma shows that any sufficiently small cap is contained within a suitable constant factor expansion of the Macbeath region centered at the centroid of its base.
+In particular, it implies that the minimum-volume cap associated with a point is contained within a suitable constant factor expansion of the Macbeath region centered at that point.
+The proof is a straightforward adaptation of proofs in~\cite{BCP93} and~\cite{ELR70}.

 \begin{lemma} Let $K \subset \RE^d$ be a convex body in $\gamma$-canonical form for constant $\gamma$, and let $\Delta_0$ be a sufficiently small constant (depending on $d$ and $\gamma$).
 Let $C$ be a cap of $K$ of width at most $\Delta_0$ and let $x$ denote the centroid of the base of this cap.
 Then $C \subseteq M^{3d}(x)$. \end{lemma}